Cathy Freeman: 1996–2003

 She continued to win into the 2000 season, despite Pérec's return to the track.
 Freeman was the home favourite for the 400 m title at the 2000 Olympics in Sydney, where she was expected to face-off with rival Pérec.
 This showdown never happened, as Pérec left the Games after what she described as harassment from strangers.
 Freeman won the Olympic title in a time of 49.11 seconds, becoming only the second Australian Aboriginal Olympic champion (the first was Freeman's 4 × 400 teammate Nova Peris-Kneebone who won for field hockey four years earlier in Atlanta).
 After the race, Freeman took a victory lap, carrying both the Aboriginal and Australian flags.
 This was despite unofficial flags being banned at the Olympic Games, and the Aboriginal flag, while recognised as official in Australia, not being a national flag or recognised by the International Olympic Committee.
 Freeman also reached the final of the 200 m, coming sixth.
 In honour of her gold medal win in Sydney, she represented Oceania in carrying the Olympic flag at the opening ceremonies of the next Olympics, in Salt Lake City, joining Archbishop Desmond Tutu (Africa), John Glenn (The Americas), Kazuyoshi Funaki (Asia), Lech Wałęsa (Europe), Jean-Michel Cousteau (Environment), Jean-Claude Killy (Sport), and Steven Spielberg (Culture).
+In 2024, she revealed a sense of regret at not getting to race against Pérec at the Sydney Games, feeling that Pérec's absence led to her gold-winning time being slower than her Olympic best at the previous event, and also adding that the expected showdown "would've taken women's 400m running to the next level."